HamedKaramoko/packagingTool/README.md

 # packagingTool
-A tool for manage the whole process of my project packaging.
+A tool to manage the whole process of my project packaging.